sustachio/blog/posts_md/raymarching.md

 Instead of finding an actual angle, we can simply use the dot product of the light ray and the normal of the surface.
 This is fairly easy to implement, and a calculation of surface normals can be very helpful later on.

+This dot product trick works as the dot product of two vectors is equal to the product of both of the magnitudes of both vectors (which are both just one as they are normalized) and the cosine of the angle in between them (1 when parallel or head on and 0 when perpendicular).
+It is also simply equal to A_x\*B_x + A_y\*B_y + A_z\*B_z where A and B are the two vectors making it a very simple and fast operation.

 ![text]({{ url_for('static', filename='raymarching/raymarchingfakelighting2.png') }} "text")

 In this MS paint visual, I wrote out the dot products of the light rays and surface normals.
-Any of the dot products on the unlit side will be negative and should be rounded up to 0 because you can't have a negative amount of light (this matters if you have multiple light sources).
+Any of the dot products on the unlit side will be negative and should be clamped to 0 because you can't have a negative amount of light (this matters if you have multiple light sources).
 ### Normals

 Normals are the perpendicular vectors coming off of a surface.
 With scenes defined by SDFs, you can get a normal for any point in space.

 ![text]({{ url_for('static', filename='raymarching/raymarchingwhatarenormals.png') }} "text")

 To find the normal of a point, you find the difference between a vector made up of the distances to the scene from an offset point in each direction (dx, dy, dz) and the original sample point (x, y, z).
-This is a bit confusing, but all it does is build a new vector representing the amount of change in each direction.
+This is a bit confusing, but all it does is build a new vector representing the amount of change in each direction, I believe that is is similar to a gradient in math.

 This can be implemented in 3d using:

 	vec3 getNormal(vec3 p)
 	{
-		vec2 e = vec2(.01,0); // used to build translation vectors like vec3(.01,0,0)
+		vec2 e = vec2(.01,0); // used to build translation vectors like e.xyy=vec3(.01,0,0)

 		vec3 n1 = vec3(
 			getClosestObject(p+e.xyy).d, // x offset